Sierra Wyllie

 Western Kentucky University

-Jan 2018 – May 2020 Bowling Green, Kentucky
+Jan 2018 – May 2020 Bowling Green, Kentucky, USA

 Built classification system using ML in sci-kit Python on CICIDS-2017 dataset.
 Presented at regional conferences, such as ACM Mid-Southeast, and won best undergraduate poster.
 Also conducted a survey of metaheuristics for load balancing in WKU Cloud Lab’s Bioinformatics Cloud.
 Presented at WKU Student Reach Conference in March 2019.